 Once you have followers-turned-brand ambassadors and glowing reviews from happy customers, promote their pictures, videos, and testimonials — a.k.a. user-generated content (UGC).
 Sharing visual UGC of your brand represented by other customers shows your audience your brand in a relatable and appealing way.

-Seek out UGC specifically relevant to your brand pillars.
+Seek out UGC that’s specifically relevant to you.
 There should be a large selection if you’ve successfully promoted and disseminated them.
-Bazaarvoice’s Visual and Social content tools (there’s that brazen plug we spoke about) offer a storage hub of permissions-granted UGC to use for sharing on social, or posting to website galleries.
+For example, Bazaarvoice’s Social Media Management tools offer a storage hub of permissions-granted UGC to use for sharing on social, or posting to website galleries.

 Reviews are an extra effective form of UGC.
 In fact, reviews influence purchasing decisions for 97% of shoppers, and the chance of conversion doubles for those who interact with reviews.
 Brand websites, social media, and emails are great places to highlight helpful reviews.
 Show social proof of your brand pillars and bolster their influence with reviews that mention or reflect them.